spotinst/help/src/docs/elastigroup/tools-integrations/grid-engine-azure/configure-tortuga-unicloud-grid-engine.md

 ### Cluster Name

 All clusters must be uniquely identified with a Spot Account.
-To do this set SGE_CLUSTER_NAME during the install of the Spot Controller.
+To do this set SGE_CLUSTER_NAME during the install of the Ocean Controller.
 Retain this value, which will be used again when creating the Elastigroup.

 ### Create an Elastigroup